U.S. Supreme Court rebuffs Republicans in electoral map disputes | Politics

 The U.S. Supreme Court on Monday allowed North Carolina and Pennsylvania to use electoral maps approved by state courts to replace ones deemed to have given Republicans unfair advantages, improving Democratic chances of retaining control of the U.S. House of Representatives in November.
 The justices denied Republican requests to put on hold lower court rulings that adopted court-drawn boundaries for North Carolina's 14 House districts and Pennsylvania's 17 House districts to replace electoral maps devised by Republican-controlled legislatures in the two states.

+A lower state court on Feb.
+23 rejected a redrawn map submitted by the Republican-controlled legislature and adopted a new map drawn by a bipartisan group of experts.
+North Carolina's voters are closely divided between the two parties.
+According to some redistricting analysts, the court-approved map includes seven districts likely to favor Republicans, six likely to favor Democrats and one competitive seat.
+In Pennsylvania, Governor Tom Wolf vetoed a congressional map approved by the Republican-controlled state legislature, saying the configuration of the House districts gave an unfair advantage to Republicans.

 The Pennsylvania Supreme Court, acting on a lawsuit filed by Democratic voters on Feb.
-23, subsequently approved a new map that eliminated one Republican-leaning district approved by the legislature and, Republicans have argued, creates a statewide map that is advantageous to Democrats.
+23, subsequently approved a new map that eliminated one Republican-leaning district approved by the legislature and, Republicans have argued, created a statewide map that is advantageous to Democrats.
+The cases sought to advance a once-marginal legal theory that, if accepted, would vastly increase the power of politicians over elections.

+In particular in the North Carolina case, Republican lawmakers there, including state House Speaker Timothy Moore, urged the U.S. Supreme Court to find that under the theory the U.S. Constitution gives legislatures, not state courts or other entities, authority over election rules including redistricting.
+"The North Carolina courts have usurped (the legislature's)constitutional authority," the Republicans said in a court filing.

+In the dissent, Alito said the court should have blocked the court-drawn map.
+"This case presents an exceptionally important and recurring question of constitutional law, namely, the extent of a state court's authority to reject rules adopted by a state legislature for use in conducting federal elections," Alito said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)